Spontaneous symmetry breaking in finite systems and anomalous order-parameter correlations

-The present letter aims to present a definition of spontaneous symmetry breaking (SSB) in a finite system.
+The present work aims to present a definition of spontaneous symmetry breaking (SSB) in a finite system.
 To achieve this task, we study the jump probabilities between the new vacua occurring after crossing the pseudocritical control parameter value.
 We show that these probabilities, as a function of the control parameter, posses an exponential suppression term.
 The latter defines a characteristic control parameter value, after which, the jump probability becomes negligibly small and therefore the symmetry can be considered as broken.
 In practice, this situation is realized in nature since the time interval during which an observer probes a finite system is also finite.
 We will call this characteristic control parameter value as the {\it SSB completion point}.
 Thus, the pseudocritical point and the SSB completion point define an interval in the control parameter space within which the symmetry, despite the emergence of the new vacua, remains unbroken.
 Departing from this interval in the control parameter space, the communication between the new vacua, through the order parameter dynamics, is practically lost for finite observation time.
 The width of the control parameter region, within which the completion of the SSB takes place, depends on the size of the system and increases as the latter decreases.
 We will in the following refer to this region as the {\it completion region of SSB}.
 Analyzing the order parameter dynamics in the SSB completion region we reveal an anomalous behaviour of the corresponding auto-correlations expressed by an enhancement in the border of this region.
 Furthermore, employing the Method of Critical Fluctuations (MCF) \cite{Contoyiannis2002} to analyse the order parameter time-series at different control parameter values within the SSB completion region, we observe a transition of the order parameter dynamics from intermittency type I \cite{Manneville1980, Schuster1995} to the on-off intermittency regime \cite{Platt1993}.
-Finally, as we discuss at the end of this letter, despite its theoretical character, our proposal can explain eventual discrepancy between experimental and simulated results concerning the location of the critical point in a physical system \cite{Gavai2016,Ratti2018}.
+Finally, as we discuss at the end of this letter, despite its theoretical character, our proposal should be relevant for the determination of the critical point in systems which are microscopic and possess a finite lifetime.
+Such a case occurs, for example, in the search of the QCD critical endpoint in the freeze-out state of the fireball formed in relativistic ion collisions \cite{Gavai2016}.
+In this context our findings can explain eventual discrepancy between experimental and simulated results concerning the critical point location \cite{Gavai2016,Ratti2018}.

 To further illustrate our claims it is necessary to employ a concrete system.
 Here we will consider the magnetization dynamics of the ferromagnetic Ising model with next neighbour interactions in 2 and 3 dimensions, defined in a square and cubic lattice respectively.
 It is given by the Hamiltonian: